fullstackers/bus.io/README.md

 ```

+## Configuration

 ##Handling messages on the bus

-All messages received by clients are propogated to their targets.
-You can control
-how messages are handled and propagated.
+Messages received can be propagated to their target by calling *deliver*.

 Here we are writing out the message contents.
 After this handler is executed the
 message will continue to propagate.